TechNickAI/AICodeBot/README.md

 ### Repository / Project Management

 * [ ] **Project best practices**: Suggest things like pre-commit, linting, license, CI/CD, etc. Eventually: Implement them for you.
-* [ ] **Manage Github Issues**: Provides Level 1 triage of incoming issues on GitHub, including tagging, assigning, and responding with FAQs.
+* [ ] **Manage GitHub Issues**: Provides Level 1 triage of incoming issues on GitHub, including tagging, assigning, and responding with FAQs.
 It could also escalate issues to human developers when necessary, and provide nudges for tasks that need more input.
 * [ ] **Welcome new contributors**: Automatically welcome new contributors to the project, find out what they're interested in, and suggest issues for them to work on.

 ### Fun